-Donald is an experienced securities litigator who has led the way in the exploration of issues relating to the trading of securities across international borders.
+Don is an experienced securities litigator who has led the way in the exploration of issues relating to the trading of securities across international borders.
 He has also lectured to legal and securities industry groups on various aspects of securities regulation.
-His involvement in international commercial matters also includes serving on the Attorney General’s Task Force which drafted British Columbia’s International Commercial Arbitration Act and established the British Columbia International Commercial Arbitration Centre.
+His involvement in international commercial matters also includes serving on the Attorney General’s Task Force, which drafted British Columbia’s International Commercial Arbitration Act and established the British Columbia International Commercial Arbitration Centre.

 He has also acted as lead counsel in several provincial and federal inquiries and Royal Commissions.
 His clients include public and private companies, private citizens, and provincial and federal bodies including the British Columbia Police Commission, for which he is general counsel.
 He has frequently been appointed to be a special prosecutor under the Crown Counsel Act of British Columbia.

-Donald is a director, the treasurer and a member of the management committee of the International Society for the Reform of Criminal Law.
+Don is a director, the Treasurer, and a member of the management committee of the International Society for the Reform of Criminal Law.
 He was a founding director of the Justice Institute of British Columbia and has served on various boards and committees including the Western Correctional Association, the National Parole Board of Canada, and the CBA Criminal Justice Review Committee.
-Additionally, he represented the Canadian Bar Association as a consultant to the Law Reform Commission of Canada in re-drafting Canada’s Criminal Code.
+He represented the Canadian Bar Association as a consultant to the Law Reform Commission of Canada in re-drafting Canada’s Criminal Code.

 Don is also a member of the American Bar Association, the International Bar Association, The Association of Trial Lawyers of America, the American Society of International Law, the Canadian Council on International Law, the American Correctional Association, the American Probation and Parole Association, and the Canadian Bar Association, BC Branch.